Travel guide

 Cheap is not the same as stingy

-There's a point where saving stops being worthwhile.
-A €1 eSIM that leaves you without a connection in the middle of a foreign airport isn't cheap: it's expensive in time, stress, and missed taxis.
-Connectivity is what saves you when something goes wrong, and that's where misunderstood savings cost you.
+There's a point where saving stops being worth it.
+A €1 eSIM that leaves you without connection in the middle of a foreign airport isn't cheap: it's expensive in terms of time, stress, and lost taxis.
+Connectivity is what saves you when something goes wrong, and that's where misunderstood savings come at a cost.

-Look at three things before the final price: real coverage (which local operators the eSIM uses), ease of activation (ideally in 1 minute, without going to a store), and support in Spanish in case something goes wrong.
-A very cheap eSIM without support, when it doesn't connect, turns into a lost afternoon looking for WiFi.
-The balance is in paying little per GB but without giving up on it working and having someone to answer you.
+Look at three things before the final price: real coverage (which local operators the eSIM uses), ease of activation (ideally in 1 minute, without going to a store), and support in your language in case something goes wrong.
+A very cheap eSIM without support, when it doesn't connect, turns into a lost afternoon looking for Wi-Fi.
+The balance is to pay little per GB but without sacrificing functionality and someone to help you.

-The comparison between local prepaid and eSIM also matters: the physical SIM from the airport kiosk is usually cheap, but you lose time, wait in lines, and sometimes the number isn't useful for verifications.
-If you're interested in that route, we compare both in prepaid eSIM.
-And if you come from the world of "low cost" alternatives like Holafly, check out more adjusted options in cheap alternative to Holafly.
+The comparison between local prepaid and eSIM also matters: a physical SIM from an airport kiosk is usually cheap, but you lose time, wait in lines, and sometimes the number isn't useful for verifications.
+We compare both options in depth in international chip vs eSIM.
+And if you're not sure exactly what you're buying when you choose an eSIM, start with what is a virtual eSIM.

 Photo: Ingo Joseph · Pexels

-Destination Typical Plan Indicative Price Approx. Cost per GB
+Destination Typical Plan Price per GB level What to consider

 Tricks to pay even less

-• Download offline before you leave: Google Maps, Spotify playlists, and Netflix episodes consumed at home don't use data abroad.
+• Download offline before you leave: Google Maps, Spotify playlists, and Netflix episodes consumed at home don't use data when you're out.

-• Choose the medium plan, not the unlimited one: almost no one uses as much data as they think, and unlimited plans are usually more expensive per actual GB used.
+• Choose the medium plan, not the unlimited one: almost no one uses as much as they think, and unlimited plans are often more expensive per actual GB used.

-• Activate your eSIM upon landing, not before: this way, you don't start the validity period while you're still at home.
+• Activate your eSIM upon landing, not before: this way you don't start the validity period in days while you're still at home.

-With these four habits, an average traveler goes from needing 10 GB to managing with 5-6, and the savings there are direct.
-The connection is still there when you need it: for the map, the translator, your ticket, or ordering a taxi.
-That's the sweet spot between spending little and not being incommunicado.
+With these four habits, an average traveler goes from needing 10 GB to managing with 5-6, and the savings are direct.
+Connectivity is still there when you need it: for the map, the translator, the ticket, or ordering a taxi.
+That's the sweet spot between spending little and not being left incommunicado.

 Mistakes that make you overpay

 eSIMs are cheap if you avoid typical pitfalls.
-Almost all surcharges come from buying in a hurry or not reading the validity days, not from the plan's price itself.
+Almost all surcharges come from buying in a hurry or not reading the validity days, not from the plan price itself.

-The number one mistake is leaving your Spanish operator's roaming active while using the eSIM: you could end up paying twice.
-The second is buying a tiny plan "just in case" and having to top up on the fly at an emergency price.
-The third is not checking that your phone is eSIM compatible before paying, which can be verified with two taps in settings.
+One of the most common mistakes is to leave your home operator's roaming activated while using the eSIM: you could end up paying twice without realizing it until the bill arrives.
+Another classic is buying a tiny plan "just in case" and having to top up on the go at an urgent price.
+And there are always those who don't check if their phone is eSIM compatible before paying, which can be verified in two taps in settings.
+You have the complete step-by-step, with screenshots, in how to install an eSIM.

 Frequently asked questions